voxelize/voxelize/docs/docs/tutorials/basics/7-handle-the-network.md

 ### `onMessage`

 The first thing you can implement for anything you `register` onto the network is `onMessage`.
-What `onMessage` does is that when `network.sync()`  is called, the network "unpacks" all the network packets received in that frame, and passes those messages through each registered network interceptors.
+What `onMessage` does is that when `network.sync()`  is called, the network "unpacks" all the network packets received in that frame, and passes those messages through each registered network interceptors. (`network.sync()` is called internally for you.)

 For example, say I want to print out all the message types whenever I receive any, I could simply do: